abi2055/abi2055/README.md

 All About me and what I have done so far

 ## :book: About Me
+* Headed to my third year in Software Engineering at the University of McMaster
+* Currently Spending my time learning software and hardware skills on my own
+* Searching for a Co-op for 2024-2025

 <!--
 **abi2055/abi2055** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.